nyck33/TrackNetMirror/README.md

+# Note: This repo will not be maintained, issues will not be addressed and any and all usage is at your own risk.
 # Note:  This is not the original repo.
-The original repo was made my a university in Taiwan and is on GitLab.
-This is my fork of their repo.
+The original repo was made my a university in Taiwan and is on GitLab here: https://nol.cs.nctu.edu.tw:234/open-source/TrackNet/
 # I contributed a tiny little Jupyter Notebook to them that gets you started but they may or may not have uploaded that to their GitLab.

 # They have their own license so please refer to that.